HacKanCuBa/blake2signer/docs/examples.md

     # Should an hour had passed, then this exception would be raised
     print(repr(exc), 'expired on', (exc.timestamp + ttl).isoformat())
     # ExpiredSignatureError('signature has expired, age ... > 3600.0 seconds') expired on 2021-05-19T22:50:27+00:00

+    # Since v2.5.0, valid unsigned data as bytes is available in the exception.
+    # However, it is serialized/compressed/encoded when raised from a serializer
+    # signer, so to recover it:
+    print(data == signer.data_from_exc(exc))  # True
 else:
     print(data == unsigned)  # True